Penzance railway station: After 1892

 Following grouping, about 60 staff were employed at Penzance station by the 1930s.
-In 1937 the GWR were granted permission to reclaim land from the sea, permitting a significant enlargement of the station with the capacity being doubled with two platforms providing four platform faces, three of which were under the main roof.
+In 1937, the GWR were granted permission to reclaim land from the sea, permitting a significant enlargement of the station with the capacity being doubled with two platforms providing four platform faces, three of which were under the main roof.

 The blocked-up archway in the wall that retains the hillside behind the platforms was used by the railway as a coal store.

 The last train of the steam era to Penzance was a railtour hauled by West Country class 34002 Salisbury on 3 May 1964.

-The WCR station had a disc-and-crossbar signal on the end of the single platform, this being common on the GWR and associated companies.
+The WCR station had a disc-and-crossbar signal on the end of the single platform; this was common on the GWR and associated companies.
 This was replaced by the familiar semaphore signals, and these were replaced in turn by colour light signals in 1982.

-Further alterations were made in 1983 when a new ticket office and buffet were opened.
+Further alterations were made in 1983, when a new ticket office and buffet were opened.
 The 1983 refurbishment also included the replacement of the lantern roof with a different design.
 The new roof failed to vent diesel fumes from the trains to the necessary safety standard, meaning passengers had to alight outside the concourse.